VenkataChadalawada/Javascript-Bones/10 Js INTRVW Questions.md

+#### few quick notes:
+- In JavaScript all functions are object methods.

 ### 1) Explain event delegation
 Event delegation allows you to avoid adding event listeners to specific nodes; instead, the event listener is added to one parent. say